nxp-qoriq/la93xx_host_sw/app/host_utils/readme.txt

 #################################################################
 ## 122.88 MSPS TX is achievable with VSPA DMA only in half duplex
 # no change on iq-capture.sh, but one change on iq-reaplay.sh which
 # need to pass additional parameter to ask half duplex mode
-# It will use 4x VSPA DMA to increase DDR read throughput but impact
+# It will use 4x VSPA DMA and 2x VSPA DMA to increase xfer throuput
-# the rx path.
-So it is no more possible to do boath TX and RX at the same time
+# But it is no more possible to do both TX and RX at the same time

 ./iq-replay.sh ./tone_td_3p072Mhz_20ms_4KB1200_2c.bin 1200 1
+./iq-capture.sh ./iqdata.bin 300 1
+./iq-capture-ddr.sh 300 1

+########################################################################
+## Advanced use cases 1 : “How to connect upper app/stack to IQ Flow ?”
+# iq_streamer can be used as Rx/Tx streaming application.
+# iq_streamer streaming feature, intends to demonstrate how to connect higher
+# app/stack/phy with VSPA firmware and IQ samples flow.
+# VSPA firmware will use a single free running buffer in memory DDR (or other memory TCM/OCRAM),
+# same script/config as “basic enablement” are used.
+The buffers will play role of intermediate sizeable TX/RX FIFO between app and VSPA firmware.
+The streaming application will fill/consume data on the go.
+Handshake for now is based on VSPA exported symbols TX_total_consumed_size or RX_total_produced_size.
+There will be 2 modes in iq_streamer, streaming_ddr and streaming_tcm, where intermediate FIFO is either on host DDR or on EP TCM memory, same principle but require different DMAs.
+As of Today only “tx_streaming_tcm” is provided.
+The example is streaming a large input file loaded in host DDR, streaming it into Tx FIFO in LA9310 TCM.
+At startup, user provide address size for the large file and the tcm fifo.
+User can replace the large file in DDR by output of an upper stack.

+taskset 0x8 iq_streamer -t -a 0x96400000 4915200 -T 0x20001000 32768 &
+./iq-replay-streamer.sh ./tone_td_3p072Mhz_20ms_4KB1200_2c.bin 1200

+# get iq_streamer trace
+kill -USR1 <iq_streamer PID>

 #############################################
-## experimental external imx DMA agent

-# This intend to support 160MSP which requires 640MB/s
-# hence VSPA DMA with 590MB/s is too short
-# This code use imx pci DMA instead of VSPA DMA
-# in RX iq_streamer will do DMA from dmem to DDR
+## Advanced use cases 2 : “How to support higher sampling rate 160MSPS ?”
+# iq_streamer can be used as external dma helper agent to replace VSPA DMAs with external DMA engines.
+# iq_streamer external dma agent is used to perform DMEM firmware fifo transfer using external DMA such as imx PCI DMA instead of VSPA DMAs.
+This turns to be useful to overcome imx8 pci limitations in current RFNM firmware.
+Write bandwidth from PCI EP into Imx8 DDR as known limitation in imx8 PCI block.
+Throughput is higher if you read from imx8 instead of writing from EP.
+Therefore it could be useful to use an agent running imx to perform DMA read from DMEM and write into DDR, instead of VSPA DMA writing directly DDR.
+This agent, has strong real time constraint, because it needs to keep pace with the small DMEM FIFO.
+As of Today, this turns to be overkill.
+Despite i.mx limitation, VSPA DMA can sustain 530MB/s DDR write which is enough to support 122.88MSPS.
+External DMA may reach PCI line rate at 800MB/s, which may be needed only to support 160MSPS. iq_streamer supports this mode but can only sustain 375MB/s when running in linux user space with isolcu/noHz, this would need to move to i.mx8 M7 core to reach max throughput.
+Proven to work in RFNM firmware.
+# The way to start this “ext DMA” mode is to start the agent by doing “taskset 0x8 iq_streamer -t &” or/and “taskset 0x4 iq_streamer -r &”.
-# in TX iq_streamer will do DMA from DDR to TCM and VSPA DMA from TCM to DMEM
+# The agents will update VSPA shared flag RX/TX_ext_dma_enabled, indicating VSPA to skip VSPA DMA and let agent to managed DMEM FIFOs.
-# This is example code which only works at 61.44MSPS due to real time limit of
-# userspace app.. such approach is proven to work in RX in M7 core (RFNM)

 taskset 0x4 iq_streamer -r &
 ./iq-capture-ddr.sh 300